haroutj/amazon-routes-optimizer/README.md

-# amazon-routes-optimizer
+# Amazon Routes Optimizer (AKA FlexOptimizer, FlexToMaps)
 This app better optimizes the delivery routes for Amazon delivery drivers using a greedy algorithm to solve the "travelling salesman problem".
+In addition, the better optimized route can be viewed through Google Maps as opposed to the Amazon Flex app's map.

 This application is distributed under an MIT license.